ctcuff/UCFParking-API/README.md

 ```

 ### Sidenote part 2 (the sequel)
 This code in this repo is actually 2 projects merged into one.
-The api is hosted on Heroku at https://ucf-garages.herokuapp.com/ while the website to view that data is hosted at https://ucfparking.herokuapp.com/.
+The api is hosted at api.ucfgarages.com while the website to view that data is hosted at ucfgarages.com.

 # How do I build this?